arkime/arkimeweb/_wiki/docker.md

 * Base Configuration: Use a configuration file for general settings.
 * Overrides: Employ environment variables for specific overrides.

-By strategically combining these methods, you can effectively tailor Arkime Docker containers to your specific requirements.
+By strategically combining these methods, you can effectively tailor Arkime containers to your specific requirements.

 ## Setting up an Arkime environment
 {: .subsection }

 1. Install OpenSearch or Elasticsearch
-* You can use either Docker or a standalone installation.
+* You can use either containerized or a standalone installation.
 2. Initialize OpenSearch or Elasticsearch for Arkime
 * `docker run ghcr.io/arkime/arkime/arkime:v5-latest /opt/arkime/db/db.pl --insecure https://ESHOST:9200 init`
 * This is a one time operation to create the Arkime indices in OpenSearch/Elasticsearch.